mtho11/java2angular/README.md

 * bower (maven-like package management with dependency management)
 * karma (unit test)
 * Protractor (integration test)
+* [Optional] ES6 or Typescript transpiler to give java devs a more familiar syntax with classes/modules and optional type safety (with Typescript).
+With these tools you can come close to the GWT environment in terms of type safety but still get the agility of javascript tools).
-* little bit of node.js and npm (as many of the above cli tools use it)
+* [Optional] little bit of node.js and npm (as many of the above cli tools use it)

 And these supporting technologies that the tools use or enable:
 * Angular.js (of course)